umap-project/django-leaflet-storage/README.rst

 Use your own models
 -------------------

 Sometimes, you will need to add specific properties to the Marker, Polyline or Polygon.
-Its easy to do so with `chickpea`.
+Its easy to do so with `leaflet_storage`.

 Create a model that inherit from `AbstractMarker` (for Marker example)::

-    from chickpea.base_models import AbstractMarker
+    from leaflet_storage.base_models import AbstractMarker

     class MyMarker(AbstractMarker):